ickb/proposal/README.md

 So a variation of this technique could fit our high level requirements, which are:

-- CKB / CKB++ exchange rate is well defined, so any significant deviation must be easily arbitraged back;
+- CKB / CKB++ exchange rate is well defined, so any significant deviation must be easily arbitraged back.
-- Arbitraging should have no barrier to entry, being closer to triggering a method than arbitraging;
+- Arbitraging should have no barrier to entry, being closer to triggering a method than arbitraging.
-- Limit orders are needed to interface, abstract and adequately prioritize deposits & withdrawals;
+- Limit orders are needed to interface, abstract and adequately prioritize deposits & withdrawals.
-- A form of Automated Market Maker is needed to minimize liquidity providers interactions;
+- A form of Automated Market Maker is needed to minimize liquidity providers interactions.
-- Every stakeholder should be as liquid as possible;
+- Every stakeholder should be as liquid as possible.
 - Fair incentives for every stakeholder.

 In this protocol the stakeholders are:

-- traders;
+- Traders.
-- liquidity providers;
+- Liquidity providers.
-- price arbitrageurs;
+- Price arbitrageurs.
-- service maintainers.
+- Service maintainers.

 ### Deposits from Periphery Layer Perspective

 Deposits are basically limit orders seeking to convert CKB into CKB++.
 They can be matched partially or fully by:

-- an arbitrageur who creates in the Incentivization Layer a new deposit using one or more limit order funds, minting CKB++ tokens in the process and later distributing them correctly.
-No capital required from the arbitrageur;
+- An arbitrageur who creates in the Incentivization Layer a new deposit using one or more limit order funds, minting CKB++ tokens in the process and later distributing them correctly.
+No capital required from the arbitrageur.
-- a counterparty seeking to convert CKB++ into CKB.
+- A counterparty seeking to convert CKB++ into CKB.

 ### Withdrawals from Periphery Layer Perspective

 Withdrawals are basically limit orders seeking to convert CKB++ into CKB.
 They can be matched partially or fully by:

-- an arbitrageur who creates in the Incentivization Layer a new withdrawal request for a deposit near maturity using one or more limit order funds, burning those CKB++ in the process and later distributing the withdrawn CKB correctly.
-No capital required from the arbitrageur;
+- An arbitrageur who creates in the Incentivization Layer a new withdrawal request for a deposit near maturity using one or more limit order funds, burning those CKB++ in the process and later distributing the withdrawn CKB correctly.
+No capital required from the arbitrageur.
-- a counterparty seeking to convert CKB into CKB++.
+- A counterparty seeking to convert CKB into CKB++.

 ## Path to Sustainability